3 Days In Paris: All The Tricks You Need To Avoid Madness

 The Catacombs of Paris consist of a labyrinth of tunnels, where millions of skeletons have found their last resort in a former limestone mine.
 They’re illuminated and arranged for the scariest effect possible.

-Montparnasse Cemetery is the next place where you can meet death.
-The cemetery park is beautifully maintained and a visit will provide a nice walk between the tombs and gravestones.
-Don’t miss the feeling of eternity, especially if you’ve skipped the Montmartre Cemetery on your previous day in Paris.
+Montparnasse Cemetery is the next place where you can confront your mortality.
+The monumental cemetery park is beautifully maintained and will provide a thought-provoking walk between the tombs and gravestones.

 If you haven’t seen enough of Paris from above, go to the roof terrace of the Montparnasse Tower next.
-The observation deck at the 56th floor of this 210 m high skyscraper will provide another angle of the beautiful Parisian sites you’ve visited during your 3 days in Paris.
+The observation deck on the 56th floor of this 210 m / 689 ft. high skyscraper will provide another angle of the beautiful Parisian sites you’ve visited during your 3 days in Paris.

-Time needed: the Catacombs are well visited and queueing sometimes takes longer than the tour itself.
-For the tour, plan about 2 hours.
-Do it only if you’re not claustrophobic or afraid of the dark.
-For the rest of the Montparnasse sites, you’ll need between two and three hours altogether.
-Buy your tickets in advance here to save time.
+⏱️ Time needed: For the tour of the Catacombs, plan about 2 hours.
+For the rest of the Montparnasse landmarks, you’ll need between two and three hours altogether.
+Purchase your tickets in advance to save precious time.

-Alternatively, if you’re not into war history and military equipment, visit the Rodin Museum next door.
-You can admire the artist’s masterpiece The Thinker in a mansion from the 18th century.
-In its beautiful park, you can find more fantastic sculptures on display.
+If you’re not into war history and military equipment, visit the Rodin Museum next door.
+You can admire the famous artist’s masterpiece The Thinker in a mansion from the 18th century.
+In the museum’s beautiful park, you can find more fantastic sculptures on display.

-Time needed: don’t visit the museums, unless you have at least two hours to spend.
-Otherwise, it’s simply not worth paying the ticket price.
+⏱️ Time needed: Visit the museums if you have at least two hours to spare.
+Otherwise, it’s not worth paying the ticket price.

-Unfortunately, your 3 days in Paris are full now.
+Unfortunately, your 3 days in Paris itinerary is full now.

 But don’t worry, once you’ve visited, you’ll want to come back and you’ll find a way to do it, I’m sure of it.